 It would be your account, of course, but if you will be in control of any spending anyway – for example if it is just a pocket money account to keep a separate balance for your child’s savings – then there’s no reason why it shouldn’t be in your name.

 You can apply for an Arro Personal Account in just three minutes, without a credit check or any impact on your credit file.

 Every account has access to certain features that make it easy to manage your money in the ways you would expect from a current account.

-There’s Direct Debit and Faster Payments, which you can manage online.
+There’s Direct Debit (not currently available, but it’s coming soon!) and Faster Payments, which you can manage online.
 A sort code and account number to receive funds.
 And a MasterCard® debit card you can use online and in shops, as well as for ATM withdrawals.